K4v1/kp-personal-site-0525/documentation/SETUP.md

 - `pages/blog/[slug].js` – Dynamic route that converts Markdown to HTML at build time.
 - `public/images/` – Static assets such as `hero.jpg`.
 - `documentation/` – This folder containing setup instructions, design guidelines and prompts.
+- `components/SocialIcons.js` – Inline Heroicons used for social media links.

 ## Tailwind Configuration